Mod GRF 1-29 (CJC-1295 NO DAC) (5mg)

 Mod GRF (1-29) Research

 Malfunctioning of the thyroid gland is often associated with concomitant issues in growth hormone release.
-Research studies have suggested that research models of hyperthyroidism under the influence of thyroid replacement hormone may demonstrate stronger reactions to GRF, providing a possible a link between thyroid hormone and growth hormone.[6]
-The scientists commented that “These data indicate that thyroid hormone […] enhances the responsiveness of the somatotroph to GRF 1-29.”
+Research studies have suggested that research models of hyperthyroidism under the influence of thyroid replacement hormone may indicate stronger reactions to GRF, providing a possible link between thyroid hormone and growth hormone.[10]
+The scientists commented “These data indicate that thyroid hormone […] enhances the responsiveness of the somatotroph to GRF (1-29).”

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.